Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling

 From a broader perspective, SA-DSD performs better in the transductive setting than in the inductive setting.
 This is because inductive learning requires the model to learn from only a subset of nodes in the training set and infer on unseen nodes, increasing the difficulty of the classification task.
 It is important to note that the Cora dataset has fewer nodes and contains seven classes with an imbalanced class distribution.
 In the inductive mode, the connectivity information of test set nodes is more limited.
 Both the SA-DSD and KRD distillation mechanisms fail to effectively learn enough generalized features, thus their performance is lower than that of GNNs models, which can learn rich local graph structural information through neighborhood aggregation.

 The experiment also provides a detailed comparison of the parameter requirements and runtime between SA-DSD and KRD under different teacher models.
 As shown in Fig.\ref{fig:param_and_time}, SA-DSD significantly outperforms KRD in both parameter size and training time.
 Specifically, SA-DSD reduces the average number of parameters by 16.69 times compared to KRD, with a maximum compression ratio of 37.97x.
 In terms of time, the average runtime per epoch for SA-DSD is reduced by 55.75\% compared to KRD, with a maximum reduction of 69.45\%.
-This significant reduction in the size of the parameters can significantly reduce the memory storage requirements, making our method more suitable for deployment on edge devices with limited computing power and storage.
+This significant reduction in the size of the parameters can significantly reduce the memory storage requirements, demonstrated its potential for edge deployment.